nicktu12/songs-i-like/readme.md

     * Both hydrateDiv() and drawIdeas() employ basic use of currying and higher order functions.
 Additionally, iterator methods used throughout the project are techincally higher order functions.
   * Make use of Closures?
     * There is use of closure in many of the functions that were curried - nested functions that are returned reference variables outside of them.
+    * I was definitely confused at times the difference between closures and curryed functions when implemented.
+Often times they can be present in the same functions.
   * Make use of Curried Functions?
     * Both hydrateDiv() and drawIdeas() employ basic use of currying and higher order functions.
+    * How does currying employ the principles of FC?
   * Make use of Composition?
     * No.
 2. How did you go about creating your data model?
 Where is it in your code?